monuchacko/todolist/README.md

 # ToDo List App Overview
 This app allows users to add tasks using react/redux and saves the data to backend mongodb.
 There are two endpoints, one for front end and another for backend api.
 The todo app is built in a node:8 docker image and pushed to kubernetes cluster cloud.
 An automation script was created to push container to the sore and provision it to the cluster.

+The app project contains automated testing and documentation in /doc folder.
+The front end uses responsive bootstrap design.

 <img src="https://raw.githubusercontent.com/monuchacko/todolist/master/assets/images/todolist.png" alt="ToDo List" />

 ## How to run